 For boys: braids, "ponytails," top knots, and bun styles are not acceptable.
-Designs and images cut in the hairstyle (such as Mohawks, inappropriate symbols or logos, etc.,) are not acceptable.
-All hairstyles should be kept neatly groomed in appearance - in adhere to our standard of excellence in all areas.
+Designs and images cut in the hairstyle (such as Mohawks, inappropriate symbols or logos, etc.,) but be neat and maintained.
+All hairstyles should be kept neatly groomed in appearance - in order to adhere to our standard of excellence in all areas.